utlib/collections-uoft/docs/documentation/metadata_elements.md

 * **Data Type:** filename
 * **Input Guidelines:**
   * **For any metadata with images:** enter the filename of your digitized image (.tiff, .tif, or .jpg).
 For Image and Page metadata, the full image referenced in this column will be **ingested**.
 For Book and Collection metadata, the image referenced in this column will be processed and used as the **thumbnail**.
-    * For spreadsheets with _only_ Book-level metadata and _no page-level metadata_: name all page images with the same unique prefix, for example:
+    * For spreadsheets with _only_ Book-level metadata and _no Page-level metadata_: all page image filenames should have the same unique prefix, for example:
       * book1_0001.tiff
       * book1_0002.tiff
       * book1_0003.tiff
-    * Then, in the image column, enter either: A) a single filename (e.g., book1_0001.tiff) — used as the book's thumbnail only or b)the shared prefix (e.g., book1) — this will add all matching images as pages of the book, using the first image as the thumbnail.
+    * Then, in the image column for the Book-level metadata, enter either a) a single filename (e.g., book1_0001.tiff) — to be used as the book's thumbnail only and to ingest all other images with the shared prefix as Pages - or b) the shared prefix (e.g., book1) — this will add all matching images as pages of the book, using the first image as the thumbnail.
   * **For metadata-only items:** if you are adding metadata for items that are not yet digitized, leave blank.
 Upon ingest, if the image field is left blank, the system will ingest the metadata and add a "Not yet digitized" thumbnail will be added to the item ([example item](https://collections.library.utoronto.ca/view/eal3:2837)).
   * For Collection items: update the thumbnail in the Admin UI
 * **MODS Input Guidelines:** does not map